CS3219-AY2324S1-G04/peerprep_user_service/README.md

 - `401` - Session token was not provided or does not match any existing tokens.
 - `500` - Unexpected error occurred on the server.

+### Update the User Role

+> [POST] `/user_service/user/role`

+Updates the role of a user.

+The user making the request must have the "admin" role.

+**Parameters**

+- `username` - Username of the user whose role is to be updated.
+- `role` - Updated role.

+**Cookies**

+- `session_token` - Session token of the user making the request.

+**Response**

+- `200` - Success.
+- `400` - One or more query parameters are invalid.
+The reason for the error is provided in the response body.
+  - Possible causes:
+    - Username/Role was not specified.
+    - Username/Role is of the wrong type.
+    - Role does not match any of the possible user roles.
+- `401` - Session token was not provided, or does not match any existing tokens, or does not belong to a user with the "admin" role.
+- `404` - Username does not belong to any existing user.
+- `500` - Unexpected error occurred on the server.

 ### Delete a User